wso2/choreo-samples/sfdc-marketing-campaign-emails-to-csv/readme.md

 ```

 ## Testing
-Run the Ballerina project created by the integration template by executing `bal run` from the root.
+Run the Ballerina project created by the integration sample by executing `bal run` from the root.

-Now you can add a new Contact to the Marketing Campaign and observe if integration template will add a  new CSV file.
+Now you can add a new Contact to the Marketing Campaign and observe if integration sample will add a  new CSV file.